toastedqu/jfastspell/README.md

 # JFastSpell
-JFastSpell is a Java wrapper of [FastSpell](https://github.com/mbanon/fastspell/).
+JFastSpell is a Java wrapper of [FastSpell](https://github.com/mbanon/fastspell/), the most performant, publicly available language detection module by 07/23/2024.

 I have no prior knowledge of Java.
 Please let me know if you have any issue.